-The automatic refresh operation can only be done when the memory array is not being actively read or written by the host system.
+HyperRAM devices include self-refresh logic that will refresh rows automatically.
+The automatic refresh of a row can only be done when the memory is not being actively read or written by the host system.
 The refresh logic waits for the end of any active read or write before doing a refresh, if a refresh is needed at that time.
 If a new read or write begins before the refresh is completed, the memory will drive RWDS high during the CA period to indicate that an additional initial latency time is required at the start of the new access in order to allow the refresh operation to complete before starting the new access.